 John Wilson joined Mentor Graphics Corporation, Mechanical Analysis Division (formerly Flomerics Ltd) after receiving his BS and MS in Mechanical Engineering from the University of Colorado at Denver.
 Since joining in 1999, John has worked on or managed more than 70 thermal and airflow design projects.

 His modeling and design knowledge range from component level to Data Centers, heat sink optimization and compact model development.
-John has extensive experience in IC package level test and analysis correlation through his work at Mentor Graphics' San Jose based Thermal Test Facility.
+John has extensive experience in IC package level test and analysis correlation through his work at Mentor Graphics' Fremont based Thermal Test Facility.

-He is currently the Consulting Engineering Manager, WRO in the Mechanical Analysis Division.
+He is currently the Application Engineering Manager, in the Western Region, for the Mechanical Analysis Division.